-EAST FACADE - ALSO REFER TO APPENDIX F

-RANKING: SECONDARY (PORTIONS ARE TERTIARY - SEE PAGE 5)
+EAST FACADE - ALSO REFER TO APPENDIX F RANKING: Secondary (portions are tertiary - see page 5) Level of historic significance: medium Level of integrity: excellent

-- Georgian Colonial architectural style designed by Ellis Lawrence. - · Brick and wood exterior walls. - Wooden shingled gambrel roofs with parapets and shed dormers. - Rusticated brick with jack arches over the windows of the exterior of the first floor. - · Original double hung and casement wooden windows. - East entrance is the new main entrance facing University Street. - Parapets, moldings, and wood at cornice line; wooden cornices, porch, and pediments. - · Guttering around building. - · Brickwork on east ends. - Brick parapets at the ends of the east and west wings of the building. - The building's siting and relationship to the historic Women's Memorial Quad, Gerlinger Hall, and Susan Campbell Hall. - "L" shaped building symmetrical with Susan Campbell Hall.
+- Georgian Colonial architectural style designed by Ellis Lawrence. - Brick and wood exterior walls. - Wooden shingled gambrel roofs with parapets and shed dormers. - Rusticated brick with jack arches over the windows of the exterior of the first floor. - Original double hung and casement wooden windows. - East entrance is the new main entrance facing University Street. - Parapets, moldings, and wood at cornice line; wooden cornices, porch, and pediments. - Guttering around building. - Brickwork on east ends. - Brick parapets at the ends of the east and west wings of the building. - The building's siting and relationship to the historic Women's Memorial Quad, Gerlinger Hall, and Susan Campbell Hall. - "L" shaped building symmetrical with Susan Campbell Hall.